 For three months, nine sessions, from October 18 to January 31, 2021 we'll join each other for live video sessions.
 (Those without video or internet access can join us by phone.)
 All sessions are recorded and temporarily available for participants.

-There will be limited spaces for some people to speak one-on-one with Bayo in a deep listening session of your own design.
+There will be limited spaces for small groups to speak with Bayo in a deep listening session of your own design.

 The sessions are 3 hours.

 Live Sessions are held on the following Sundays at 8am PDT (San Francisco) | 11am EDT (New York) | 4pm BST (London) | 8:30 pm IST (India) | 2am AEDT Monday (Australia) | Please be aware of Daylight Savings in your time zone (8:30pm IST India is the anchor time).